itzdaimy/247afk-MCP-Server/README.md

 # 247afk Block Editor MCP Server

-Lets AI assistants (Claude Desktop, Cline, Cursor, and any MCP-compatible client) build and edit block editor scripts in real time.
+Lets AI assistants build and edit block editor scripts in real time.
+For the website https://247afk.com
 ## How it works

 1. The MCP server runs locally and starts a WebSocket bridge on `127.0.0.1:3002`
-2. Open a script in the 247afk editor — it connects to the bridge automatically
+2. Open a script in the 247afk editor, it connects to the bridge automatically
 3. Your AI can now read and edit your script live through the tools below

 ## Install